Adrian-Akro/MediaWikiAPI/README.md

 You can then use the different methods in this class to extract resources from a page by providing a valid page title.

 ### Obtaining a valid page title
-To obtain a valid page title it's necessary to first perform an **OpenSearch**, by doing so the API will return a list of titles and URLs that match the search parameter.
+To obtain a valid page title it's necessary to first perform an **OpenSearch**, by doing so the API will return a list of titles and URLs that match the search argument.

 ```
 IOpenSearch openSearchResponse = api.Search("Google");